abbreviatedman/spellbound/data/quotes.md

 452
 00:26:29,452 --> 00:26:32,593
-What else can you tell me about this...
+What else can you tell me about this…

 453
 00:26:32,848 --> 00:26:34,624